About

 2021 'Old Friends, New Friends', Collective Ending, London

-2021 ‘SPUR CORE MEMBER; Public presentation, SPUR WORLD
+2021 ‘SPUR CORE MEMBER; Public presentation, SPUR WORD

 2021 ‘Ephemeral vs Ethereal’, The University for the Creative Arts, Farnham